An Early Morning Start

 Our breath hits the air, creating spirits of swirling mist.
 The air is quite chilly in the shadow of the mountains.
 Some of the crew have decided to be bold and start cold, keeping their heavier layers in their backpacks.
 It isn’t long into the steep valley that the less bold need to stop and shed layers.
 The sun makes a bright and warm appearance only briefly, but enough to encourage the start of a sweat.

 Elevation keeps gaining as we find hand holds in large rock, pulling ourselves and our large packs up.
-We sigh with relief when we hit the plush tundra that encourages our efforts with each spring board-like step.
+We sigh with relief when we hit the plush tundra.
+It seems to encourage our bodies to move forward with each spring board-like step.
 We have reached our first alpine lake.

 The lakes breath matches ours as steam rises off the surface of the water, evaporating in the morning sun.
 The light on the water reveals deep blues.
 The vapor distorts the reflecting alpine views from high above, mirrored on the water.
 With an organic slowing of speed and mind, we take the time to indulge in our snacks.

 After partaking in some morning stretches, we’re ready to get back to pace.
 We take one last look for any strewn items before taking off again.
 The climb continues with the warm morning air much more inviting than the sharp cold that came with the sunrise.
 We bound across the flat terrain of a bench.
 We praise the terrain for the brief rest from consistent elevation gain and saunter along as if walking weightlessly under water.